 The positives of redundancies

-Although it may be of little consolation at the time, there is a positive aspect to making people redundant; it can be beneficial.
+Although it may be of little consolation at the time, there is a positive aspect to telling people their role is redundant; it can be beneficial.
 Coping with the bad times as well as the good, making tough decisions and leading teams through difficult times can make you a stronger, better manager.